-About 40 different species of seahorses live in a variety of coastal habitats around the world.
-With horse heads, monkey tails, vacuum mouths, and kangaroo pouches they may seem all mixed up, but they’re actually well adapted to thrive in their habitats.
+Over 40 different species of seahorses live in coastal habitats in the world’s oceans.
+With horse heads, monkey tails, vacuum mouths, and kangaroo pouches they may seem all mixed up, but they’re actually well-adapted to their habitats.

 What They Eat

-Seahorses are predators.
+Seahorses are toothless predators.
 To eat, they suck in tiny animals like zooplankton and microscopic shrimp.

 Where They Live

 All seahorses require shallow coastal areas where there are plenty of things to hold on to and enough moving water to carry food to them.
 They are found in some of the most endangered ecosystems, including mangrove forests, coral reefs and sea grass meadows.
 The lined seahorses at the Minnesota Zoo are found in the western Atlantic Ocean from Novia Scotia south to Brazil, and through the Caribbean and Gulf of Mexico.

 Newborn seahorses drift with the ocean currents until they eventually settle in a new place.
 Adults stay close to home, often wrapping their prehensile tail around a blade of sea grass, a piece of coral, a sea sponge, or an underwater root in a mangrove.
 Males can spend their entire adult life within a 5-square-foot area and females range only slightly farther.

 Lined seahorses are listed as “Vulnerable” to extinction.
 Like all seahorses, they are captured for sale as traditional medicine, souvenirs and for the aquarium trade.
 Their fragile habitats are often damaged by destructive fishing practices or by shrimp farming.
 Many governments regulate their trade, but population numbers remain low.